nwpistols/The-HODLers/README.md

 # Usage

-After downloading all libraries, run the .sol file below and start flipping...
+After downloading all libraries, connect MetaMask Testnet Wallet and run the .sol file below and start flipping...
 May the odds be ever in your favor!

 # Run

-HeadsOrTails.sol
+Open | HeadsOrTails.sol

+NPM Start

+NPM Run Build

 # Contributors